adamjensen61/Python-Django-Module-4/README.md

 Here i have created a python django program where:
 - Weather can be searched and in which city
    - City name, temperature, humidity, wind speed and weather condition
-- Currency can be searched on which country ( USD - BDT ) you wanna see the exchange rate
+- Currency can be searched on which country ( USD to BDT ) you wanna see the exchange rate
 - Results can be saved and viewed later (saved in JSON file)

 The program is easy to use without any hassel.